splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 ## Considerations for building your own collector?

-Now, this would not be a 🥷 ninja zone if it didn't come with some draw backs:
+Now, this would not be a 🥷 Ninja zone if it didn't come with some draw backs:

 1. Go experience is recommended if not required
 1. **No** Splunk support